 Investments in financial instruments such as marketable securities and accounts receivable may subject us to concentrations of credit risk.
 Our investments in marketable securities are managed under an investment policy authorized by our Board of Directors.
 This policy limits the amounts that may be invested in any one issuer and generally limits our investments to U.S. government and agency securities, state and municipal securities and corporate debt obligations that are investment grade.
 Concentrations of credit risk with respect to accounts receivable are limited due to the large number of employer groups and other customers that constitute our client base.
-As of December 31, 2012, we had an aggregate \$1.9 billion reinsurance receivable resulting from the sale of our Golden Rule Financial Corporation life and annuity business in 2005.
-We regularly evaluate the financial condition of the reinsurer and only record the reinsurance receivable to the extent that the amounts are deemed probable of recovery.
-As of December 31, 2012, the reinsurer was rated by A.M.
+As of December 31, 2013, we had an aggregate \$1.8 billion reinsurance receivable resulting from the sale of our Golden Rule Financial Corporation life and annuity business in 2005.
+We regularly evaluate the financial condition of the reinsurer and record the reinsurance receivable only to the extent that the amounts are deemed probable of recovery.
+Currently, the reinsurer is rated by A.M.
 Best as "A+."
-As of December 31, 2012, there were no other significant concentrations of credit risk.
+As of December 31, 2013, there were no other significant concentrations of credit risk.